MarcAnt01/ACSwitch/docs/low_level.md

 - Inconsistent switching

     There are some kernels which don't stick changes to switches as made by us.
-We, in this case lack either hardware capable of switching or kernel/drivers that allow it.
+In this case we lack hardware capable of switching or kernel/drivers that allow it.
 We struggle against unreliable and inconsistent charging state, switch state and connection parameters.
-And the worst, there is no possible way out but to change kernel (if kernel/driver issue) for this problem.
+At worst, there is no possible way out but to change kernel (if kernel/driver issue) for this problem.

 - Irresponsive kernels